lmouline/greycat/doc/js/browser.md

 <script src="js/mwg.ws.js"></script>
 ```

-Such JS files can be downloaded through maven central repository using url such as ```https://repo.maven.apache.org/maven2/org/kevoree/mwg/core/7/core-7-js.zip```
+JS files can be downloaded via the maven central repository, e.g., ```https://repo.maven.apache.org/maven2/org/kevoree/mwg/core/7/core-7-js.zip```

-Of course replace core by the name of the desired plugin name and the 7 by the desired version.
-In every MWG zip bundle man can find the following files:
+The name 'core' and the version number '7' must be replaced by the desired plugin name and version number.
+In every MWG zip bundle one can find the following files:

-- XYZ.js: standard file usable for debug and developement
+- XYZ.js: standard file usable for debug and development environments
 - XYZ.min.js: compressed file for production usage
 - XYZ.ts: TypeScript source for MWG extension
-- XYZ.d.ts TypeScript header file for simple inclusion in TypeScript developement environement.
+- XYZ.d.ts TypeScript header file for simple inclusion in TypeScript development environment.

-Of course for lightweight developement we advice to use ```.min.js``` files.
+For lightweight development, we advice you to use ```.min.js``` files.

-Then the JS API is identical to Java API and can be used such as:
+Then, the JS API is practically identical to the Java API and can be used like in the following code snipped:

 ```js
 var mwg = new org.mwg.GraphBuilder()